Zonotora/CASPER/README.md

 There are a few assumptions to consider for this implementation:

-1. The requests within a time-slot is are treated as interchangeable
+1. The requests within a time-slot are treated as interchangeable.
 2. The type of requests considered are short-lived, e.g. web requests.
 3. Complete knowledge of incoming request rate for next time-slot, i.e. perfect predictions.
 4. Instantaneous communication between regions and the scheduler.
 5. We ignore capacity planning, i.e. setting the maximum servers, capacities, etc such that all demand can be satisfied